mohammed-g2/flask-boilerplate/README.md

 ### testing

 - run the command `flask test`
-- the command will the tests located in the `tests/` directory
+- the command will run the tests located in the `tests/` directory

 all is good.